OpenNMT/OpenNMT-py/docs/source/examples/LanguageModelGeneration.md

 ```

 ## Step 2: Build the vocabulary
-An example if a yaml configuration for language modeling task is available in [`examples/wiki_103.yaml`](https://github.com/OpenNMT/OpenNMT-py/tree/master/examples/wiki_103.yaml)
+An example of yaml configuration for language modeling task is available in [`examples/wiki_103.yaml`](https://github.com/OpenNMT/OpenNMT-py/tree/master/examples/wiki_103.yaml).
+This configuration will be used for building the vocabulary and training the model.
+BPE and language modeling specificities are explained in the following sections.

 ### Language Model specificities

-In LM tasks we expect a single source, therefore path_tgt is not required for LM task.
+In LM tasks we expect a single source, therefore path_tgt is not required for LM tasks.

 ```yaml
 data: